giovantenne/CG2/README.md

 - Run `pio run -t upload`

 ## Donations/Project contributions
-If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡`donate@btcpay.cryptogadgets.net`⚡ or on-chain   `bc1qg2t8vnahzv5yy7e885l0a59ggagne9nxdvts4t`
+If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡`cryptogadgets@pos.btcpayserver.it`⚡ or on-chain `bc1qguuehe5pklgyzkt4489yqxdazwltep2pchxaap`

 If you want to order a fully assembled multipurpose V2 or V3 devices you can contribute to my job at https://www.cryptogadgets.net